Orchextra/orchextra-android-sdk/README.md

 * Regarding project information _"Project Number"_ that would be the identifier of sending events you will use inside SDK.

-* Regarding API information _"Server API KEY"_, this is something you have to create. _Create credentials -> API key -> Server Key_ this will generate a String taht you will have to include in your parse project.
+* Regarding API information _"Server API KEY"_, this is something you have to create. _Create authCredentials -> API key -> Server Key_ this will generate a String taht you will have to include in your parse project.

 That's all in Google console.
 Now you should create a project in _Parse Dashboard_ and Set up notifications for android giving _"Server API KEY"_ you created in previous step to you parse project.

-In this new version of OrchextraSDK you can use your own Push Notifications and use the OrchextraSDK Push Notification combine.For that you must to implements in your app an enrouter Service (extends *GcmListenerService*)
+In this new version of OrchextraSDK you can use your own Push Notifications and use the OrchextraSDK Push Notification combine.For that you must to implements in your sdkVersionAppInfo an enrouter Service (extends *GcmListenerService*)
     , for redirect the notification using the parameter *String from* in *onMessageReceived* method.
 That parameter contains the sender_id or projectNumber configurated in push server(like Parse).
 Write us if you need more help at this point.

 ### SDK config for using Notification Push